Repository size

 3. Expand Repository maintenance.

-4. Upload a list of objects.
-For example, a commit-map file created by git filter-repo which is located in the filter-repo directory.
+4. Upload the list of objects to remove.
+For example, the commit-map file in the filter-repo directory.

 If your commit-map file is too large, the background cleanup process might time out and fail.
 As a result, the repository size isn’t reduced as expected.
 To address this, split the file and upload it in parts.
 Start with 20000 and reduce as needed.
 For example: